 Performance of subsidiary - BVM Overseas Limited

-Sintex's presence in domestic as well as export market is through its wholly ownedsubsidiary BVM Overseas Limited.
+Sintex's presence in domestic as well as export market is partiallythrough its wholly owned subsidiary BVM Overseas Limited.

 BVM Overseas Limited

 The Company is the trading arm of Sintex Industries Limited in Indiaand in international markets.
 While the Company currently trades in yarn other productslike fabrics sheeting etc. will be brought under the Company's fold at a later date forcapitalising on trading opportunities in India and with international customers over time.

 During the financial year under review the turnover increased to Rs681.46 crores against Rs 291.37 crores in 2020-21.
 Out of the total turnover about 79.19%accrued from the international market.
 The Company reported an EBIDTA of Rs 2.63 crore in2021-22.

 For information relating to contribution of subsidiary company to theoverall performance of the Company please refer AOC - 1 forming part of this AnnualReport.